Why Movie Pleasure Pain Comedy Makes Us Laugh When It Hurts

 As long as audiences crave catharsis, pleasure-pain comedy will thrive.
 The genre’s evolution depends on society’s willingness to confront new taboos—and filmmakers’ courage to keep pushing.

-"The best is yet to come—and it’ll probably hurt." — Taylor, director (illustrative quote from trend analysis)
+"The best is yet to come—and it’ll probably hurt." — Taylor, director (quote from trend analysis)

 Supplementary topics: broadening the lens